 My life is messy.

 Big shock, I know.
 I’m sure your life is all neat and tidy and functioning in perfect order (wink, wink), but mine isn’t.
 Not even close.
-In fact, I’ve often remarked that I don’t do life particularly well.
+In fact, sometimes I feel like I just don’t “do life” particularly well.
 It’s a recurring problem.
 I guess we’ve all got our stuff.

-But into all of our messy lives entered the marvelously messy reality of the incarnation.
+But into our messy lives entered the marvelously messy reality of the incarnation.

 I love the fact that when God invaded the earth in human form, it was messy.
 When I read the Christmas story, it isn’t the flashy angel light show that gets to me.
 It isn’t the supernatural encounters that led to His conception and birth.
 It isn’t the fulfilled prophecy, or the worship, or the magi and their gifts.
 No, what really gets to me is simple: